-Being a sun safe superstar is a great idea for children.
+Being a sun hero is a great idea for children.
 They can play in the sun more safely and protect their health for years to come.

 Skin cancer in children is rare but is increasing amongst younger people.
 Melanoma, the most dangerous type of skin cancer, is now more prevalent than most cancers in UK residents aged 15 to 34.

 A problem which is likely to have begun when they were even younger and could be prevented by following a few rules:

 - Wear clothing that protects, choose close weave materials and a darker colour.

 - Apply water resistant sunscreen, which should be SPF 30+ and UVA 4 or 5 star.